The Bankrate promise

 Best cheap car insurance companies in Los Angeles

-If you’re looking for cheap car insurance, Los Angeles offers several top-rated options.
-Based on Bankrate’s extensive analysis, the best cheap car insurance companies in Los Angeles are Wawanesa, Geico, Progressive, CSAA and State Farm.
+If you’re looking for cheap car insurance in California, Los Angeles offers several top-rated options.
+Based on data provided by Quadrant Information Services, the best cheap car insurance companies in Los Angeles include Wawanesa, Mercury Insurance and Geico.

 |Insurance company||Bankrate Score||J.D.
 Power score (California)||Average annual premium for full coverage||Average annual premium for minimum coverage|